 - Send the goldenized data downstream for analytics and back to the original source.

 Let’s say one part of your business stores customer data in Oracle and a different area has customer data in Salesforce.
 And maybe you’re acquiring a business that stores customer data in HubSpot in some instances.
 You want to be able to access all of this information, understand what you’re accessing, and then analyze the data to help you make better business decisions.
 This is when you would turn to master data management.

 Do we need an MDM solution?

 This chart is a bit of an oversimplification but serves as a starting point.
-If you want to better understand how MDM could impact your business and ensure your MDM solution is customized to your needs, you can work with a data and analytics consulting firm like 2nd Watch.
+If you want to better understand how master data management could impact your business and ensure your MDM solution is customized to your needs, you can work with data and analytics consulting firm like 2nd Watch.

 When should I get help implementing an MDM solution?